softwaresaved/international-survey/analysis/text_de.md

 ### Which of the following sources are used to fund your current, largest project?
 ### Which of the following sources were used to fund your current, largest project three years ago?

 # Section 5.
-Question about previous employment
+Questions about previous employment

 Several questions were about the participants previous job.
 The idea is to collect insight of their career and understand what are their motivation to be an RSE.